apita1423/featherandquill_pp4/README.md

 <details>
 <summary>User Story - View/Add pictures in gallery</summary>
 <ul>
-<li> As a USER/ADMIN I can I CAN VIEW AND ADD PICTURES TO GALLERY so that PHOTOS CAN BE SEEN BY OTHER REGISTERED USERS</li>
+<li> As a REGISTERED USER/ADMIN I can I CAN VIEW AND ADD PICTURES TO GALLERY so that PHOTOS CAN BE SEEN BY OTHER REGISTERED USERS</li>
 <li> AC 1 - GIVEN I am a registered user</li>
 <li> AC 2 - AND I am logged in</li>
 <li> AC 3 - WHEN I click on Add Photos</li>